Alissonfelipe1234/snapse/README.md

 Snapse is a flask api that takes care of the image editing process for your system, in addition to being scalable it is fast and secure </br>

-You can integrate with any system without knowing how it is done, because it doesn't matter
+You can integrate with any system without knowing how it is done, because it doesn't matter.</br>

+And it's faster than working locally.

+## How does it work?
+The REST API is servicing all request, while the rabbitMq queue connects the consumer that resizes image and saves it in PNG format on Amazon S3 Cloud Storage Service. </br>

+You send the image and the system returns with new file name.

 ## How to dowload Snapse
 ```bash